 Dune develops a smart biopsy solution that provides real-time direct tissue characterization at the tip of the needle.
 The real-time tissue characterization improves the accuracy of the diagnosis and the standard of care for breast cancer diagnosis.
 The technology also supports the development of personalized medicine by identifying novel biomarkers for cancer tissue characterization (measurements based on dielectric spectroscopy), which helps clinicians predicting individual patient risk profiles.
 We successfully developed their SME instrument phase 2 application.

-Minesto, together with 8 European partners, is designing, developing and validating a power take-off system (PTO) for a novel tidal energy collector able to harvest energy in low velocity currents: the Deep Green subsea tidal kite.
+The Powerkite project, led my Minesto, is designing, developing and validating a power take-off system (PTO) for a novel tidal energy collector able to harvest energy in low velocity currents: the Deep Green subsea tidal kite.
 The project is gathering experience in open sea conditions to enhance the structural and power performance of the PTO for a next generation tidal energy converter to ensure high survivability, reliability and performance, low environmental impact and competitive cost of energy.
 We successfully developed the stage 1 and stage 2 collaborative project applications under H2020-LCE-07-2015.